Dlacreme/udb/README.md

 ## Configuration

 UDB is expecting the Database settings with the following env variable:
+ - PORT: port the socket will be accepting connections
  - DB_HOST: Database hostname
  - DB_NAME: Database name
  - DB_USER: POSTGRESQL user name